IntroGM/2020/_sources/course-info/general-info.md.txt

 ## Course meetings

-- 9:30-16:30, May 14-18 in room D211, Exactum
+- 9:00-16:00, May 25-29 on Zoom

-Class attendance is mandatory and any absences must be cleared by the instructors prior to the start of class that day.
+Zoom meeting attendance is mandatory and any absences must be cleared by the instructor prior to the start of class that day.

 ## Instructor